An ACT Government Website

 Disruption Taskforce

-To manage impacts during the construction of projects across Canberra’s city centre, the ACT Government has established a multi-agency Disruption Taskforce to oversee the delivery of a comprehensive disruption management strategy.
+To manage impacts during the construction of projects across Canberra’s city centre, the ACT Government has established a multi-agency Disruption Taskforce.
+The taskforce will oversee the delivery of a comprehensive disruption management strategy.
 This involves working closely with local community, business and government representatives to develop and implement effective interventions and mitigations.

-We are committed to minimising the impact on the community where possible and are working closely with the Australian Government and private developments to coordinate construction programs, disruption, and communications activities.
+We are committed to minimising the impact on the community where possible.
+We are working closely with the Australian Government and private developments to coordinate construction programs, disruption, and communications activities.

-The disruption associated with construction is going to be significant, but once completed, will result in a more vibrant, sustainable and better-connected city.
+The disruption will be significant, but once construction is completed, the city will be more vibrant, sustainable and connected.

 Temporary traffic lights have been installed on Vernon Circle to allow safe right-turns onto Constitution Avenue and London Circuit for vehicles heading north.
 A new bus lane is also helping public transport between Edinburgh Avenue and Constitution Avenue.